 Who We Are

-The Near East South Asia Council of Overseas Schools is a non-profit association of more than 100 private, independent American/international schools serving students and their families in North Africa, the Middle East and South Asia.
-For more than 50 years we have focused on promoting exemplary professional learning opportunities for educators working in our schools — in service of improved student learning.
+The Near East South Asia Council of Overseas Schools is a non-profit association of private, independent American/international schools serving students and their families in North Africa, the Middle East and South Asia.
+For 50 years we have focused on promoting exemplary professional learning opportunities for educators working in our schools — in service of improved student learning.

-During the administration of U.S. President Kennedy in the early 1960’s Dr. Finis Engleman (for whom NESA’s award is named) was asked to conduct a study of schools outside the United States that were providing schooling for the dependents of American government offices, commercial interests and non-governmental organizations (NGO’s).
+During the administration of U.S. President Kennedy in the early 1960’s, Dr. Finis Engleman (for whom NESA’s award is named) was asked to conduct a study of schools outside the United States that provided schooling for the dependents of American government offices, commercial interests and non-governmental organizations (NGO’s).
 As a result, the U.S. State Department established its Office of Overseas Schools to provide assistance to these schools via regional associations.

 Soon NESA was established as one of these regional associations.
 In 1964, its first by-laws were drawn up, and in 1968 it was formally incorporated as a U.S. non-profit organization, registered in the State of Delaware.